-OF EDINBURGH, SCOTLAND.
-In common with thousands in this country, we are shocked at the sudden announcenent of the death, under distressing circumstances, of this eminent man.
-It seems out yesterday that he received us in his own house, conducted us through the mu-seum which cost him so much labor to collect, and in the imaginary defence of which he seems to have perished by his own hand.
+In common with thousands in this country, we are shocked at the sudden announcement of the death, under distressing circumstances, of this eminent man.
+It seems but yesterday that he received us in his own house, conducted us through the mu-seum which cost him so much labor to collect, and in the imaginary defence of which he seems to have perished by his own hand.
 We respond to the remarks of the Scottish

-"The announcement of the death of Hugh Miller will be heard with a thrill of genu-ine sorrow throughout the Church in which he was a standard bearer-throughout Scotland, of which he was one of the most conmember of the same, or any tenant or agent of such person, shall, for the purpose of such person, shall, for the purpose of guished in our day, as fellow-workers in building up the stately fabric of the modern geology."
-The intelligence was communicated to the public in the following terms from the office of the paper of which he was
+Guardian : "The announcement of the death of Hugh Miller will he heard with a thrill of genuine sorrow throughout the Church in which he was a standard bearer- throughout Scotland, of which he was one of the most conspicuous ornaments-throughout the world of science, which associates his honored name with those of the men most distinguished in our day, as fellow-workers in building up the stately fabric of the modern The intelligence was communigeology." cated to the public in the following terms from the office of the paper of which he was editor:

 WITNESS OFFICE, DEC.
-24. "SUDDEN DEATH OF MR. HUGH MILLER, "It is our melaneholy duty to announce this sad eveut.
+24. "SUDDEN DEATH OF MR. HUGH MILLER.
+"It is our melancholy duty to announce this sad event.
 Mr. Miller had been ill for some time-working hard and late at night, in completing his new work on Geology.
 He had become, in consequence, subject to aggravated attacks of night-mare, which partook of the nature of somnambuism.
-Some time ago attempts had been made to break into his museum; and he paying rent as above provided, he shall be in consequence, had always slept with a at liberty to do so by paying his proportion of the expenses incurred by the company, Yesterday, on account of headache and unrefreshing sleep, he had seen his medical advisers, who had warned him of overwork, and prescribed suitably.
-Last night, according to their request, he had taken a warm sponge bath, and retired early to rest.
-After having slept some considerable time, member of any such corporation shall be he had apparently awaked in a fit of night-taken in execution and sold to satisfy any judgment or decree against the corporation, the person whose land shall have been so taken in execution and sold shall be entitled to receive, as compensation therefor, by contribution from the other members of the chest, and death must have been instantacorporation, the value thereof, and shall neous.
-The sound not having been heard have the benefit of the lien of such judg-ment or decree for enforcing the payment household, Mr. Miller's body was not disor decree shall remain in full force and circumstances, we cannot at present dwell further on this sad calamity.'
+Some time ago attempts had been made to break into his museum; and he, in consequence, had always slept with a loaded revolver on the table by his side.
+Yesterday, on account of headache and unrefreshing sleep, he had seen his medical advisers, who had warned him of overwork, and prescribed suitably.
+Last night, accor-ding to their request, he had taken a warm sponge bath, and retired early to rest.
+After having slept some considerable time, he had apparently awaked in a fit of night-mare, and, taking up the pistol, had reached the bed-room door, as far as the bath, which had been left, after use, in the adjoining apartment.
+There the pistol had exploded, the bullet passing through the chest, and death must have been instantacovered till this morning.
+Under existing circumstances, we cannot at present dwell further on this sad calamity.